R-Saunders/R-Saunders/README.md

 ## 💻 Projects
 1️⃣ I am currently working on my first project.
-🐉 I am making a wiki type site for cryptids, creatures of myth, legend and folklore.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; 🐉 I am making a wiki type site for cryptids, creatures of myth, legend and folklore.
-🦄 I have always been a big fan of fantasy as well as myths, legends and folklore.
-I have always found it's hard to find a central catalogue or compendium for these.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; 🦄 I have always found it's hard to find a central catalogue or compendium for cryptids and fantastical creatures.
 So, I decided to make one.
-🧛 I'm sure I will need some help filling it up and much like Wikipedia I'll be reaching out once I have everything in place.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; 🧛 I will be looking for community contributions to help fill it out, just like any other wiki.
-🧟 I hope that this will serve not only as a great knowledge base for those who have interest in cryptozoology but also serve as a great place of inspiration for creatives working on their own creatures and tales.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; 🧟 I hope that this will serve not only as a great knowledge base for cryptozoologists but also serve as a great place of inspiration for creatives too.
+2️⃣ I am also working on building my own website and portfolio.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; 💡 It's a work in progress I am excited to debut.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; 🤔 It will be my first portfolio so feedback is very welcome!

 ## 📖 Other Skills
 🖋️ I have a lot of experience in content writing, both on blogs and general webpages as well as full articles.
 I have always done so with an SEO focus and I have written blog posts for [Norfolk Developers](https://www.norfolkdevelopers.com/) & [Tech Educators](https://techeducators.co.uk/).